AlignMixup: Improving Representations By Interpolating Aligned Features: Experiments

 \paragraph{Robustness to FGSM and PGD attacks}

-Following the evaluation protocol of~\cite{kim2020puzzle}, we use $8/255$ $l_{\infty}$ $\epsilon$-ball for FGSM and $4/255$ $l_{\infty}$ $\epsilon$-ball with step size $2/255$ for PGD.
-We reproduce the results of competitors for FGSM and PGD on CIFAR-10 and CIFAR-100; results on TI for FGSM are as reported in~\cite{kim2020puzzle}.
+Following the evaluation protocol of~\citep{kim2020puzzle}, we use $8/255$ $l_{\infty}$ $\epsilon$-ball for FGSM and $4/255$ $l_{\infty}$ $\epsilon$-ball with step size $2/255$ for PGD.
+We reproduce the results of competitors for FGSM and PGD on CIFAR-10 and CIFAR-100; results of baseline, Input, Manifold, Cutmix and Puzzlemix on TI for FGSM are as reported in~\citep{kim2020puzzle} and reproduced for SaliencyMix, StyleMix and StyleCutMix.

-As shown in \autoref{tab:adv}, AlignMix is more robust comparing to SOTA methods.
-While AlignMix is on par with PuzzleMix and Co-Mixup on CIFAR-10 image classification, it outperforms Co-Mixup and PuzzleMix by 8.06\% and 8.98\% in terms of robustness to FGSM attacks.
+As shown in \autoref{tab:adv}, AlignMixup is more robust comparing to SOTA methods.
+While AlignMixup is on par with PuzzleMix and Co-Mixup on CIFAR-10 image classification, it outperforms Co-Mixup and PuzzleMix by 5.36\% and 2.28\% in terms of robustness to FGSM attacks.
 There is also significant gain of robustness to FGSM on Tiny-ImageNet and to the stronger PGD on CIFAR-100.